JaySatoru/Differentiation-of-Cystitis-and-Bladder-Cancer-Using-Machine-Learning-Models/README.md

 # Differentiation-of-Cystitis-and-Bladder-Cancer-Using-Machine-Learning-Models
 This project is mainly build for accurate differentiation of cystitis and bladder cancer.
 Where cystitis and bladder cancer have similar symptoms like hematuria(blood in urine), Urgency, Abdominal pain, etc.,).
-So, this project uses ensemble methods like voting, gradient boosting, and machine learning methods like SVM, RF, KNN etc.,
+So, this project uses ensemble methods like voting, gradient boosting, and machine learning methods like SVM, RF, KNN etc., to differentiate between them.